KubeCluster (experimental)

 Cluster manager¶

-The operator has a new cluster manager called dask_kubernetes.experimental.KubeCluster
+The operator has a cluster manager called dask_kubernetes.operator.KubeCluster

 that you can use to conveniently create and manage a Dask cluster in Python.
 Then connect a Dask distributed.Client